spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 Given the time constraints, we did not endeavor to train a model for all playlists; for our explorations, we sampled a dataset of ~30,000 songs across ~500 playlists.

 We then looped through each playlist, training each model with L1 regularization to penalize noisy predictors.
-As with above, we ensured to randomly downsample the number of songs outside of the playlist, where n is equivalent to the number of songs that within.
+To create a balanced dataset, we randomly downsampled the number of songs outside of the playlist to ensure we obtained n non-examples, where n is equivalent to the number of songs that were in the playlist.

 We plotted our accuracy scores to visualize the effectiveness of our training set:
 ![](/images/logistic_regression/train_accuracy_regression_violin.svg)